Bengal Subah: Architecture

-Nimtoli Deuri, named after the neem tree, is now a property of the Asiatic Society of Bangladesh, situated in Dhaka, Bangladesh is now a Heritage Museum.
+Nimtoli Deuri, named after the neem tree, is now a property of the Asiatic Society of Bangladesh, situated in Dhaka, Bangladesh, and is a heritage museum.

-Mughal architecture proliferated Bengal in the 16th, 17th and 18th centuries, with the earliest example being the Kherua Mosque in Bogra (1582).
-They replaced the earlier sultanate-style of architecture.
+Mughal architecture proliferated in Bengal in the 16th, 17th, and 18th centuries, with the earliest example being the Kherua Mosque in Bogra (1582).
+It replaced the earlier sultanate-style of architecture.
 It was in Dhaka that the imperial style was most lavishly indulged in.
-Its Lalbagh Fort was an elaborately designed complex of gardens, fountains, a mosque, a tomb, an audience hall (Diwan-i-Khas) and a walled enclosure with gates.
+Its Lalbagh Fort was an elaborately designed complex of gardens, fountains, a mosque, a tomb, an audience hall (Diwan-i-Khas), and a walled enclosure with gates.
 The Great Caravanserai and Shaista Khan Caravanserai in Dhaka were centres of commercial activities.
 Other monuments in the city include the Dhanmondi Shahi Eidgah (1640), the Sat Gambuj Mosque (c.
-1664–76), the Shahbaz Khan Mosque (1679) and the Khan Mohammad Mridha Mosque (1704).
+1664–76), the Shahbaz Khan Mosque (1679), and the Khan Mohammad Mridha Mosque (1704).
 The city of Murshidabad also became a haven of Mughal architecture under the Nawabs of Bengal, with the Caravanserai Mosque (1723) being its most prominent monument.

 In rural hinterlands, the Bengali Islamic style continued to flourish, blended with Mughal elements.
 One of the finest examples of this style is the Atiya Mosque in Tangail (1609).
 Several masterpieces of terracotta Hindu temple architecture were also created during this period.
 Notable examples include the Kantajew Temple (1704) and the temples of Bishnupur (1600–1729).